Antarctic Press

 Antarctic Press is a San Antonio-based comic book publishing company which publishes "Amerimanga" style comic books.
 The company also produces "how-to" and "you can" comics, instructing on areas of comic book creation and craft.

 Beginning in 1985, Antarctic Press has published over 850 titles with a total circulation of over 5 million.
 Befitting the company name, Antarctic's self-proclaimed mission is to "publish the coolest creator-owned comics on Earth".
 Co-founder Ben Dunn's brother Joe Dunn is the company's publisher.

 Many now-established creators started their careers at Antarctic (with most continuing to publish with them), including Chris Bunting, Ben Dunn, Eisner-nominated Rod Espinosa, and Joseph Wight.
-Cartoonist Alex Robinson serialized his first book, Box Office Poison, with Antarctic in the 1990s.
+Cartoonist Alex Robinson serialized his first comic book, Box Office Poison, with Antarctic in the 1990s.

 History

 Antarctic Press was founded by Ben Dunn and Marc Ripley in late 1984 to publish the anthology Mangazine, one of North America's first publications of original English-language manga.
 Local San Antonio creators Fred Perry, Joseph Wight, and Rod Espinosa were early contributors to Mangazine; later all of them had their own Antarctic Press titles.
 Mangazine eventually ran for 120 issues in three volumes over a 20-year period.

 Another early title was Extremely Silly Comics.

 The company's first hit was Dunn's Amerimanga Ninja High School, which debuted as a limited series with Antarctic in 1987.
 Originally intended as a miniseries, the comic hit such a boom of popularity that it became a full series, currently totaling over 160 issues (as well as two miniseries, Ninja High School V2 and Quagmire USA, and the color limited series The Prom Formula).

 Co-founder Ripley left the company in 1989 and Dunn brought on his brother Joeming ("Joe") Dunn to help manage the business.

 Fred Perry's Gold Digger, which debuted in limited series form in 1992, is still being published by Antarctic Press.

 In the 1990s, the company also published furry comics and erotic comics — from 1994 to 1998 the company operated an erotic imprint, Venus Comics.

 In late 1996, however, looking to cut costs and focus more on more mainstream properties, Antarctic discontinued publishing all translated manga, anthropomorphic, and adults-only titles.
 As a result, two Antarctic Press employees, Elin Winkler-Suarez and Pat Duke, left the company to form Radio Comix.
 Furrlough and Genus, both long-running anthology titles, were taken over by Radio Comix.